shanto-kumar-saha/APIs-Automation-Newman-Report/README.md

 <h2>📝 Description</h2>

 API Automation Testing is a crucial software testing approach that validates the functionality and reliability of APIs.
-This Project contain "Booking APIs" where I worked on "Get, Post, Put, Path, Delete" APIs of Booking System by using Postman tool and generate "Newman HTML Report" </p>
+This Project contains "Booking APIs" where I worked on "Get, Post, Put, Path, Delete" APIs of Booking System by using Postman tool and generate "Newman HTML Report" </p>

 <h2>📸 Project Screenshots</h2>